E4School/cis-110/vocabulary.md

 - **Profile** - Collection of information that represents a user on a platform
 - **Six Degrees of Separation** - Theory that everyone is connected by no more than six relationships
 - **Email** - Electronic messaging system
-- **Webmail** - Email accessed through a web browser
-- **IMAP/POP** - Protocols for retrieving email from servers
 - **Instant Messaging** - Real-time text communication between users
 - **Video Conferencing** - Technology for conducting meetings over the internet
 - **Cloud Storage** - Online storage service accessible from any internet-connected device
 - **Collaboration Tools** - Software that enables multiple people to work together remotely

-### **Digital Citizenship**
-- **Digital Citizenship** - Responsible and ethical use of technology
-- **Cyberbullying** - Using technology to harass, threaten, or intimidate others
-- **Online Privacy** - Control over personal information shared online
-- **Digital Footprint** - Trail of data created by online activities
-- **Netiquette** - Proper etiquette for online communication
-- **Information Literacy** - Ability to find, evaluate, and use information effectively
-- **Digital Wellness** - Healthy relationship with technology and screen time
-- **Terms of Service** - Legal agreement between user and service provider
-- **Privacy Policy** - Document explaining how a company collects and uses personal data
-- **Fake News** - False or misleading information presented as legitimate news
-- **Digital Literacy** - Ability to use technology effectively and critically
-- **Screen Time** - Amount of time spent using devices with screens
-- **Digital Detox** - Intentional reduction or elimination of technology use

 ---